Enter a keyword and click on Search to see results

 Europass aims to help individuals to present and document their skills and qualifications in a clear and transparent way throughout Europe.
 Communication between job-seekers and employers, as well as mobility for working or learning purposes, are facilitated by this initiative.

-In every country (European Union and European Economic Area plus the former Yugoslav Republic of Macedonia, Serbia and Turkey), a National Europass Centre coordinates all activities related to the Europass documents.
+In every country (European Union and European Economic Area plus North Macedonia, Serbia and Turkey), a National Europass Centre coordinates all activities related to the Europass documents.
 It is the first point of contact for any person or organisation interested in using or learning more about Europass.

 More information available at: http://europass.cedefop.europa.eu/en/about/national-europass-centres